-The spleen helps your body fight germs and infections.
-It also helps filter your blood.
+The spleen is in the upper part of the belly, on the left side underneath the ribcage.
+The spleen helps the body fight germs and infections.
+It also helps filter the blood.

 Splenectomy; Laparoscopic splenectomy; Spleen removal - laparoscopic

 The spleen is removed while you are under general anesthesia (asleep and pain-free).
-Your surgeon may do either an open splenectomy or a laparoscopic splenectomy.
+The surgeon may do either an open splenectomy or a laparoscopic splenectomy.

 Risks are the same for both open and laparoscopic spleen removal.

-You will have many visits with your doctor and several tests before you have surgery.
-Some of these are:
+You or your child will have many visits with health care providers and several tests before surgery.
+You may have:

 You or your child will spend less than a week in the hospital.
-Your hospital stay may be only 1 or 2 days after a laparoscopic splenectomy.
-You should heal in 4 to 6 weeks.
+The hospital stay may be only 1 or 2 days after a laparoscopic splenectomy.
+Healing will likely take 4 to 6 weeks.

 Shelton J, Holzman MD.
 The spleen.
 In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 19th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 57.